-System Management Features
+System-Management Features

-Your computer has features that make it possible for a network administrator or file server to manage and control it remotely over a network.
+Your computer has features that make it possible for a network administrator to manage and control your computer remotely over a network from a management console.
 These features are:

-- WOL (Wake on LAN) - RPL (Remote Program Load) or DHCP (Dynamic Host Configuration Protocol) - Flash over LAN (Update POST/BIOS over network) - DMI (Desktop Management Interface) BIOS and DMI software - Thermal sensing
+- Enablement for LANClient Control Manager software - RPL (Remote Program Load) and DHCP (Dynamic Host Configuration Protocol) - Enablement for integrated Wake on LAN - Automatic Power-On Startup Sequence - Enablement for POST/BIOS updates over a network - DMI (Desktop Management Interface) BIOS and DMI software - Integrated system-management controller

-For more information on these features, refer to "Using System Management Features" on page 24 and "Network Settings" on page 52.
+For information on these features, refer to "Using System-Management Features" on page 25 and "System-Management Settings" on page 52.